rtts/debian/README.md

 Hurrah!
 The hardest part – getting your computer to successfully boot from a USB stick – is over!
-Note that the screenshot says "BIOS mode", but if you manage to boot the installer in "UEFI mode" that is probably even better.
+Note that the screenshot says "BIOS mode", but if you manage to boot the "UEFI Installer menu" that is probably even better.
 The second hardest part is choosing a hostname for the new system.
-Get some inspiration for great names at https://namingschemes.com/.
+Get your inspiration at https://namingschemes.com/.
 Carefully follow the installation instructions and choose the partitioning method "Use entire disk and set up encrypted LVM" for maximum security.

+> **Note**
+>
+> Even when you have configured a WiFi connection during the
+> installation, the resulting system will not have WiFi.
+This is a bug
+> in the Debian installer.
+To work around it, switch to a VT during
+> the installation (`Ctrl-Alt-F2`), activate the console and copy the
+> network configuration to the target system with the following
+> command:
+>
+>     # cp /etc/network/interfaces /target/etc/network/interfaces
+>
+> It should contain something like the following:
+>
+>     allow-hotplug wlp3s0
+>     iface wlp3s0 inet dhcp
+>         wpa-ssid <YOUR_SSID>
+>         wpa-psk  <YOUR_PASSWORD>

 At the end of the installation you'll see this:

 ![Tasksel](https://raw.githubusercontent.com/rtts/debian/main/doc/tasksel.png)